ubccr/hpc-toolset-tutorial/ondemand/README.md

   queue_name: "<%= custom_queue %>"
 ```

-The .erb file extension indicates this is embedded ruby file. `<%=` and `%>` are embedded ruby tags.
-A variable
+The .erb file extension indicates this is embedded ruby file.
+This means that Ruby will template this file
+and turn it into a yml file that OnDemand will then read.  `<%=` and `%>` are embedded ruby tags to turn the
-for each attribute defined in the form.yml can be used in this ERB file, containing the string representation
+variable (or expression) into a string.
+Anything we've defined in the `form.yml` can be used in this ERB file.
-of the value submitted by the user.
+In this example we just defined `custom_queue` in the form so we can use it directly here.

 If you're not super comfortable with the terminology just remember this: `custom_queue` is defined in the `form.yml`
 (the file that defines what the UI form looks like) so it can be used in the `submit.yml.erb` (the file
-that is used to configure the job that is being submitted) as `<%= custom_queue =>`.
+that is used to configure the job that is being submitted) as `<%= custom_queue %>`.

 When [launch the application again](####-Launch-the-Jupyter-Application) you can [login to a shell](#get-a-shell-session)
 and confirm you chose a different queue with this command.